numalariamodeling/covid-chicago/README.md

 Time-event are used to define reduction in the transmission rate, reflecting a decrease in contact rates due to social distancing interventions (i.e. stay-at-home order).
 The time event can also be used to reflect increasing testing rates by increasing the detection of cases (i.e. dSym and dSys for increased testing at health facilities, or dAs and dSym for contact tracing)

-Current scenarios include:
+Current scenarios include any combination of those listed below:
-- No stay-at-home
+- Baseline (continued mitigation)
-- Continued stay-at-home
+- Reopen (discontinued mitigation)
-- Stop stay-at-home order - immediately
+- Rollback  (itensified mitigation)
-- Stop stay-at-home order - step-wise
+- Triggered rollback (itensified mitigation based on threshold i.e. in critical cases)
-- Contact tracing - immediately
+- Bvariant (increase in transmission rate and disease severity)
-- Contact tracing - step-wise
+- Vaccinations (splitting compartments into not-vaccinated vs vaccinated with substantially reduced infectiousness and severity for vaccinated population)

 For details, see the [cms implementation in one of the emodl generators](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl_generators/emodl_generator_base.py#L514)